 If a resident transfers resources to another person, it may adversely affect the resident's ability to obtain Medicaid.
 A transfer of resources is defined as cash, liquid assets, personal property, or real property which is voluntarily transferred, sold, given away, or otherwise disposed of at less than fair market value.
 If resources are transferred 60 months prior to the Medicaid eligibility application month, it is presumed that the transfer of resources was for the sole purpose of establishing Medicaid eligibility.
-At that time, it would be determined that a prohibited transfer of resources had occurred (the burden of rebutting this presumption rests with the individual).
-If the agency determines that a prohibited transfer of resources occurred, an ineligibility period may be established beginning with the month of the transferred resources.
+A Medicaid applicant will still be penalized if the applicant gives the resource to a friend or family member, or to satisfy a gift given in his or her will.
+If the agency determines that a prohibited transfer of resources.